Latest News

 Adjusted EBITDA - Non-IFRS Financial Measures

-We use the non-IFRS financial measure "Adjusted EBITDA" to mean net loss adjusted for (i) income taxes, (ii) finance expense or income; (iii) amortization and impairment of intangibles; (iv) other charges and other one-time items; (v) depreciation of right-of-use assets and property, plant and equipment; (vi) stock-based compensation; (vii) foreign exchange loss (gain); and (viii) other (income) expense and (ix) changes in fair value of derivative liability.
+We use the non-IFRS financial measure "Adjusted EBITDA" to mean net (loss) income adjusted for (i) income taxes, (ii) finance expense or income; (iii) amortization and impairment of intangibles; (iv) other charges and other one-time items; (v) depreciation of right-of-use assets and property, plant and equipment; (vi) stock- based compensation; (vii) foreign exchange (gain) loss; and (viii) other income which includes equity in earnings from joint ventures; (ix) dividends received from joint ventures; and * changes in fair value of derivative liability.
 Adjusted EBITDA is used by our management to assess our normalized cash generated on a consolidated basis.
 Adjusted EBITDA is also a performance measure that may be used by investors to analyze the cash generated by Quarterhill.
-Adjusted EBITDA should not be interpreted as an alternative to net income (loss) and cash flows from operations as determined in accordance with IFRS or as measure of liquidity.
-The most directly comparable IFRS financial measure is Net income (loss).
+Adjusted EBITDA should not be interpreted as an alternative to net (loss) income and cash flows from operations as determined in accordance with IFRS or as measure of liquidity.
+The most directly comparable IFRS financial measure is Net (loss) income.

 Adjusted EBITDA per share – Non-IFRS Ratio